-“Boys these days are “useless workers” because farmers stopped making square bales.”
+“Boys these days are useless workers, and it’s all because farmers stopped making square bales.”

-Farm hands no longer need heave thousands of bales in the blistering heat and dust all summer long.
+Farm hands no longer have to heave thousands of bales of hay in the blistering heat and dust all summer long.
 The tractors do all of that now.

-I chuckled because, I as a teen, I handled 32,000 square bales each summer then milked cows every afternoon.
+I chuckled.
+I as a teen, I heaved 32,000 bales of hay each summer then milked cows in the afternoons.
 It’s was a pretty brutal boot camp for a 15 year-old but I got hired right away for plenty of jobs just because folks knew that “farm boys knew how to work.”

 What is Planned Obsolescence Anyway?